helidon-io/helidon/docs/modules/injection/declarative.md

 - `java.lang.String` (`@WebSocket.OnClose`) - the close reason
 - `java.lang.Throwable` (`@WebSocket.OnError`) - the throwable thrown

+When a message is combined before delivery, the server and client each use a default buffering threshold configured as 1 MiB.
+Configure the server limit with `server.protocols.websocket.max-buffered-message-size`, and the client limit with `protocol-config.max-buffered-message-size` in `WsClient` configuration.
+If a combined message exceeds the applicable limit, that side closes the connection with WebSocket close code `1009`.
+The server limit is independent of `max-frame-length`, which applies to each individual frame.
+Binary messages are measured exactly in bytes.
+Text message size is approximated using the number of UTF-16 code units in each decoded string fragment and may be smaller than the UTF-8 payload size.
+Methods that accept the trailing `boolean` fragment indicator, `Reader`, or `InputStream` consume fragments without whole-message buffering and are not limited by `max-buffered-message-size`.

 Annotations on endpoint type:

 - [`WebSocketServer.Endpoint`][io-helidon-webse-8]